How Much Does It Cost to Rent a Commercial Kitchen?

 Source: Peerspace

 With commercial kitchens and communal cooking spaces available in thousands of cities, it’s easy to find your ideal cooking space on Peerspace!
-Here are a few of our favorites to get you started:
+Here are a few of our favorites to get you started.

-All-inclusive in Chicago
+All-inclusive perks and style in Chicago

-Variety and versatility in the Bay Area
+Get variety and versatility in the Bay Area

 Need ovens, stoves, blenders, knives, pots, pans, containers, dishes, glasses, silverware, refrigerators, freezers, and prep stations?
 It’s got it all!

-Sleek and modern in London
+Nab a sleek and modern space in London

 Whether you’re cooking for an event or hosting a training session for your chefs, this urban production kitchen in Greater London, UK can make it happen.
 It’s a more than 1,000-square-foot venue with a full working kitchen, a green room, and a dining area.